Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-2.md

 ## Upload zip file to OSS

-1. Download the file *suspension.zip* from the [*tutorial_data* folder of this tutorial](../tutorial_data).
+1. Download the file *Suspension.zip* from the [*tutorial_data* folder of this tutorial](../tutorial_data).

-2. Set the Postman environment variable `ossSourceFileObjectKey` to `suspension.zip`, which you will use as the Object Key for the file you downloaded in the previous step.
+2. Set the Postman environment variable `ossSourceFileObjectKey` to `Suspension.zip`, which you will use as the Object Key for the file you downloaded in the previous step.

    1. Click the **Environment quick look** icon (the eye icon) on the upper right corner of Postman.

-   2. In the **CURRENT VALUE** column, in the **ossSourceFileObjectKey** row, specify `suspension.zip` as the value for that variable.
+   2. In the **CURRENT VALUE** column, in the **ossSourceFileObjectKey** row, specify `Suspension.zip` as the value for that variable.

    3. Click the **Environment quick look** icon to hide the variables.